 These, and other differences between the two membranes, allow the mitochondria to sustain a difference in voltage across them that acts as a temporary store of energy (much like a battery) that is essential for the production of ATP, through a process called oxidative phosphorylation.

-However, after using high-resolution 3-D images to examine mitochondria inside mouse skeletal muscle cells, the same NIH team reported a groundbreaking study, published in 2015, which turned some of the long-held opinions regarding mitochondria on their head: the chemical diffusion of ATP was not the only means of energy distribution in cells.
+However, after using high-resolution 3-D images to examine mitochondria inside mouse skeletal muscle cells, the same NIH team reported a groundbreaking study,

 In that study, the team revealed that the electrical energy stored in the voltage across the two membranes of mitochondria was a primary source of energy in the cell and “the dominant pathway for skeletal muscle energy distribution.”
 The study established the idea that the mitochondria act as a “power grid” inside the cell.